starknet-edu/starknetbook/camp_2/README.md

     <img src="../misc/devnet2.png">
 </div>

-We export the private key and add add it to the environmental variables with `export PROTOSTAR_ACCOUNT_PRIVATE_KEY=[THE EXPORTED PRIVATE KEY]`.
+We export the private key and add it to the environmental variables with `export PROTOSTAR_ACCOUNT_PRIVATE_KEY=[THE EXPORTED PRIVATE KEY]`.

 Then we `declare` our contract adding to the `--account-address` flag the address of our wallet.